Tong-ST/Funcher/README.md

-# FUNCHER - App launcher that also FUN!
+# FUNCHER/x11 - App launcher that also FUN!

 What it does, It just simple script that call [mpv](mpv.io) media playback to play custom video and run in background..

-So my concept here to make it work with others app launcher that already great like `wofi` or you can set to run your others fav app as well
+So my concept here to make it work with others app launcher that already great like `rofi` or you can set to run your others fav app as well

 ![Funcher Demo](assets/funcher_demo.gif)

 ## Current Stage
 This is very first prototype build that just using `Shell script` as main program, also with help of `libinput` code in `C` that track user input and play different section of vdo

-As of current build only work well on `Wayland` i build on sway/debian 13, try to expand to hyprland but not tested yet.. if you know how to deal with hyprland just look into main script and change WM related command for your setup and maybe share with others

-So, it's first prototype release expect some thing to break
+As of current build/test on my i3/x11 and sway/wayland in main branch So, it's first prototype release expect some thing to break

 ## Before install